Jefrë: Notable works

 Jefrë is also the designer of the 15.54 m tall The Jax stainless steel sculpture to be built at the former site of Jacksonville Landing in Jacksonville, Florida.
 The artwork received mixed local reception.
 It has been a subject of a petition to stop its conception.

 He also did works that are publicly displayed in the Philippines.
 This includes Time in SM Megamall along EDSA, a mirror stainless steel sculpture of a human figure with a box head to convey the idea to value time in the context of the being stuck in traffic and portray people as "building blocks" of a city.
-Other works include the Talking Heads at the Five Ecom Center Building at the SM Mall of Asia complex and the Sculpture Contour Series which consist of painted statues of a tamaraw, a tarsier, a rooster and a eagle in SM Aura Premier in 2016.
+Other works include the Talking Heads at the Five Ecom Center Building at the SM Mall of Asia complex and the Sculpture Contour Series which consist of painted statues of a tamaraw, a tarsier, a rooster and an eagle in SM Aura Premier in 2016.
 In 2018 he did the Tree of Life fiberglass sculpture installed at Robinsons Place Naga in Naga, Camarines Sur.
+In 2023, The Victor a 55 m light installation in Bridgetowne was completed.

+In 2021, Jefrë's Bayani, at DoubleDragon Meridian Park and Pag-asa along EDSA were unveiled by DoubleDragon Corporation's Edgar “Injap” Sia II who dedicated these treasures to the Filipino youth.

+In 2024, Jefrë designed the MMFF trophy featuring a silver figurine with an upper torso of film reel and filmstrip.